 Dreams of your upcoming tropical cruise likely involve thoughts of relaxing, fruity drinks, and plenty of sunshine.
 But what happens when the forecast is revealing days and days of rain?
 If this is your first cruise your anxiety may be especially high and questions are swirling around mind.
 What will happen to your booked excursions?
 Will there be enough to do?
 Will the water slides be open?

 I can speak on this topic firsthand.
-This past November, during my family’s first cruise together, we faced almost daily rain aboard our seven-day Western Caribbean cruise.
+This past Fall, during my family’s first cruise together, we faced almost daily rain aboard our seven-day Western Caribbean cruise.
 It wasn’t a surprise because the forecast had shown non-stop rain for weeks on end before our departure.

 Disappointing?
 Yes.
 End of the world?
 No.